Alielav/Lavergneetal_C3C4_plant_competition/README.md

 Lavergne et al. (submitted) A semi-empirical model for primary production, isotopic discrimination and competition of C3 and C4 plants

-# The script written en Python and input data are:
+# The script written in Python and input data are:

 Script to run an example of the C3/C4 model:  Example_running_C3C4_model.py